yasyash/accumulatorM/README.md

 ----------------

 Modbus & TCP Data Fetcher is a free Qt-based implementation of application wich oriented on ecological acquisition equipments.
-This program tested with MOXA 5150, 5450 series devices Nport interaction in RealCom and TCP Server modes.
+This program tested with MOXA 5xxx series, PPDS-7xx-MTCP series devices Nport interaction in RealCom and TCP Server modes.
 Data Fetcher allow to collect measurements to postgresql DB and to edit it in interactive mode.

 Supported equipments